googlefonts/googlefonts.github.io/gf-guide/statics.md

 ## Style linking

 Several tables in font files need to be set to enable proper style linking between Upright/Italic and Regular/Bold.
-You can look at the Open Type spec for more info about the:
+You can look at the OpenType spec for more info about the:
 - [`post`](https://learn.microsoft.com/en-us/typography/opentype/spec/post) table, regarding `italic angle` value;
 - [`OS/2`](https://learn.microsoft.com/en-us/typography/opentype/spec/os2#fss) table for the the `fsSelection` values;
 - [`head`](https://learn.microsoft.com/en-us/typography/opentype/spec/head) table for `macStyle` values;
 - [`name`](https://learn.microsoft.com/en-us/typography/opentype/spec/name) table regarding Name ID 2

-#### The `Name` table
+#### The `name` table

-We strictly follow the RIBBI convention for nameID2 (such as required in the [OpenType spec](https://learn.microsoft.com/en-us/typography/opentype/spec/name#name-ids)), to allow functional style linking in most environments (button Bold and Italic in desktop apps for example).
+We strictly follow the RIBBI convention for `name ID 2` (such as required in the [OpenType spec](https://learn.microsoft.com/en-us/typography/opentype/spec/name#name-ids)), to allow functional style linking in most environments (button Bold and Italic in desktop apps for example).
 This means that you can’t have another style name than `Regular`, `Italic`, `Bold`, `Bold Italic` in `name ID 2` (for any platform).
 Other style name should be appended to `name ID 1`.
 The “real” font family name that is impacting how a family is grouped in font menu is handled by the `name ID 16` and the “real” style names are in `name ID 17`.

 For projects using Glyphs.app, the `Style Name` field in the set instances will be the one used for the `name ID 17`.
 The `name ID 2` will be set according to the style linking case and if the style name matches RIBBI.
 So don’t forget to tick the proper cases: `This instance is the [ ] Bold, [ ] Italic of: ___________`.
 You can leave the last field blank which suggests “Regular”, but all other styles need to be mentioned, for example: ExtraLight Italic is `[ ] Bold, [X] Italic of: ExtraLight`.